The Cheeky Monkey Media Blog

 Remarket Your Site

-What if your SEO work pays off, your business is in the top organic rankings on the search engine results page, but visitors to your site don’t convert?
+What if your SEO work pays off, and your business is in the top organic rankings on the search engine results page, but visitors to your site don’t convert?

 Remarketing will serve your PPC ads to those visitors.
 It’s a way to keep your business front of mind until they feel more familiar with your company and website.